charlesweir/FrameFlow/README.md

 # Microsoft Word Plug-in to Lay Out Images and Tables as a Desktop Publisher

 <br>
-New, wonderful, support towards desktop publishing in Microsoft Word: beautiful layout of floating images and tables!
+Flawless floating images and tables — placed exactly where they belong!

+Bring professional layout control to Microsoft Word.
+FrameFlow for Word automatically positions framed images and tables near their references, keeping your document clean, consistent, and visually appealing.
+Preserve image cropping, update all fields in one click, and give Word the layout control it's always needed.

 Click [here](#installation) to skip to the installation instructions and [here](#instructions) for the usage instructions.

- This plug-in improves Microsoft Word, making it much easier to work with floating images, floating tables and the references to them.
+## Why Use FrameFlow?

 On its own, Microsoft Word is poor at positioning images and tables.
-You have to position images manually; captions don't work very well; and when you add text or change anything, everything ends up in a mess.
-But it doesn't have to be like that.
-Other word processing packages are rather good at positioning images and tables: LaTeX users point with pride at its clever image positioning; FrameMaker flows everything around pictures; InDesign and QuarkExpress do wonders!
-Yet Microsoft Word is programmable, so why not make Word do the same?
+You have to position images manually; captions don't work very well; and when you add text or change anything you need to re-layout everything manually.
+But other word processing packages are rather good at positioning images and tables: LaTeX users point with pride at its clever image positioning; FrameMaker flows everything around pictures; InDesign and QuarkExpress do wonders!
+Microsoft Word is programmable, so why not make Word do the same?

 This add-in does just that.
 It makes it easy to insert pictures and tables within frames, and can lay out all those frames in your document in a pleasing way so that each frame is as close as possible to the main reference to it, without being constrained to be on the same page.

 The plug-in also addresses two limitations of Word:

-*  **Preserving image size and cropping**: If you have an graphic-creating tool that doesn't support Word embedding (and there are lots nowadays), then you have to save the graphic as a PNG, JPEG, SVG, or (on a Mac) PDF, import it into Word as a picture, then crop and size it to suit your needs.
-That's easy enough.
-But when you make changes to the graphic, Word's 'Change Picture' function forgets the size and cropping you've so carefully set up, so you have to crop and size it again: every time!
+*  **Replacing Pictures**: If you have an graphic-creating tool that doesn't support Word embedding (and there are lots nowadays), then you have to save the graphic as a PNG, JPEG, SVG, or (on a Mac) PDF, import it into Word as a picture, then crop, size it, and set the borders to suit your needs.
+But when you make changes to the graphic, Word's 'Change Picture' function destroys the size and cropping you've so carefully set up, so you have to crop, size it, and reset the borders again--every time!
 The **Replace Picture** function solves that problem by remembering the size and crop for the picture (and its border settings too).
 It makes changing external graphics as easy as object embedding!

-* **Updating**: Word doesn't update its fields consistently, especially cross references.
-Only when you print does it update the fields, so only then do you see the errors from lost field references (and even then with some fields you may need to print twice!).
+* **Updating**: Word doesn't update its fields consistently, especially cross references, until **after** you've done a print.
 The **Update All** function solves that problem by fully updating every field.

+## Compatibility

 The plug-in works on the latest (2021) Microsoft Office installations: Word for Windows version 16, and Word for Mac version 16.
-It does not support Word 365 online, since that doesn't support VBA (or floating images and tables, either).
+It does not work with Word 365 online since that has no support for VBA, floating images, or tables.

 ## <a name="instructions"/> The Functions (and When to Use Them)